Azure-Samples/api-management-workspaces-migration/README.md

     git clone  https://github.com/Azure-Samples/api-management-workspaces-migration
     ```

-## Migrate entities using APIOps
+### Migrate entities using APIOps

-See the APIOps documentation for detailed guidance on setting up and running APIOps pipelines for the migration.
-The following are high level steps.
+See the [APIOps documentation](https://azure.github.io/apiops) for detailed guidance on setting up and running APIOps pipelines for the migration.
+The following are high-level steps.

-1. Create a public repository named `federated-apim-apiops` that's used for the migration.
+1. Create a repository named `federated-apim-apiops` that's used for the migration.

 1. Run the APIOps *extractor pipeline* for each siloed API Management instance.
-For multiple siloed instances, run the extractor pipeline multiple times to extract the artifacts in different folders.

-   Specify different folder names where you want to extract the artifacts in the pipeline, for example, silo001, silo002, etc.
+For multiple siloed instances, specify different folder names where you want to extract the artifacts in the pipeline, for example, silo001, silo002, etc.

 1. Clone the `federated-apim-apiops` repository under the root folder `apim-silo-to-federated` that you created previously.